-Generating an awareness of ethical practice in professional conduct is embedded as a key component of the teaching and learning environment for both the BA (Hons) Performance and BA (Hons) Digital Art & Design programmes.
-Organised around the three core principles of Responsibility, Care and Consent, students and staff (including associate lecturers) attend annual workshops on professional conduct, exploring what constitutes good professional conduct, how to acknowledge poor professional conduct when it happens, and how to challenge questionable attitudes and patterns of behaviour immediately and sensitively in a clear and transparent fashion.
+Generating awareness of ethical practice in professional conduct is embedded as a key component of the teaching and learning environment for the BA (Hons) Performance programme.
+Organised around the three core principles of Responsibility, Care and Consent, students and staff (including associate lecturers) attend workshops on professional conduct, exploring what constitutes good professional conduct, how to acknowledge poor professional conduct when it happens, and how to challenge questionable attitudes and patterns of behaviour immediately and sensitively clearly and transparently.
 The shared learning from these sessions flows through into module activity at all SCQF levels (7-10), where students engage in a practical learning journey that facilitates their ongoing development as autonomous, self-directed, ethical practitioners.

-Work Based Learning/Placement Details
+Work-Based Learning/Placement Details

-Professional based skills are developed throughout the student journey and realised in the modules Performance Practice 1,2 and 3.
-Concurrently the student will be introduced to relevant professionals, protocols and employers which will prepare them for the two level ten exit modules New Performance Realisation and Performance: Networks and Promotion
+Professional-based skills are developed throughout the student journey and realised in modules such as ASPIRE at L7.
+The student will be introduced to relevant professionals, protocols and employers which will prepare them for more student-led projects at L10.

-New Performance Realisation offers students the opportunity to gain credit for a specific contemporary practice based specialism within the arts and performance industry.
-The module is designed to assist students to enhance their skills in such a way that it facilitates career and practice development in a professional manner/environment.
-Students will be required to demonstrate ability to apply evidence based methods in a practical setting, demonstrating their skills with performance or art based related issues as a 'reflective practitioner' in a relevant genre.
-Students will be expected to demonstrate their awareness and relevancy of their choices leading them to deploy a range of professional creative skills to realise a contemporary practice based specialism.
+Creative Research Project offers students the opportunity to gain credit for a specific practice-based project within the arts and performance industry.
+The module is designed to assist students in enhancing their skills in such a way that it facilitates career and practice development in a professional manner/environment.
+Students will be required to demonstrate the ability to apply evidence-based methods in a practical setting, demonstrating their skills with performance or art-based related issues as a 'reflective practitioner' in a relevant genre.
+Students will be expected to demonstrate their awareness and relevancy of their choices leading them to deploy a range of professional creative skills to realise a practice-based specialism.

 The Performance: Networks and Promotion module aims to develop students' critical thinking about career choice and work ethics in combination with their practical projects.
-The outcome of all student work should demonstrate a critical knowledge and understanding of the ways in which their career plans are developed and conceptualised.
-The students will utilise a number of processes specific to their cultural study in relation to the wider cultural industries chosen career path such as show reels, exhibitions, installations, audio examples, CV's, covering letters and promotional portfolios to demonstrate their own personal skills, The module will allow students to consider career routes and opportunities and supply them with presentation, communication and generic cognitive skills to move towards employment in the cultural sector.
+The outcome of all student work should demonstrate a critical knowledge and understanding of how their career plans are developed and conceptualised.
+The students will utilise a number of processes specific to their cultural study in relation to the wider cultural industries chosen career path such as show reels, exhibitions, installations, audio examples, CV's, covering letters and promotional portfolios to demonstrate their own personal skills.
+The module will allow students to consider career routes ranging from performance and teaching to PGR study and community-focused work.
+These pathways supply them with presentation, communication, and generic cognitive skills to move towards employment in the cultural and creative sectors.